Medical Policy: 02.01.18

-Prolotherapy, also referred to as regenerative injection therapy and proliferation therapy, refers to a procedure performed to strengthen the lax or injured ligaments by injecting proliferating agents/sclerosing solutions directly into torn or stretched ligaments.
+Prolotherapy, also referred to as regenerative injection therapy, joint sclerotherapy, and proliferation therapy, refers to a procedure performed to strengthen the lax or injured ligaments by injecting proliferating agents/sclerosing solutions directly into torn or stretched ligaments.
 The mild inflammatory response that is created by the injection promotes growth of new ligament or tendon fibers, resulting in a tightening of the weakened area.
 It is proposed that additional treatments of prolotherapy, over a period of a few weeks, allow a gradual buildup of tissue to restore the original strength to the area and may relieve pain.

 Prolotherapy may involve a single or a series of injections of the proliferating agent, which are often diluted with a local anesthetic.
 Agents used for prolotherapy include zinc sulfate, psyllium seed oil, combinations of dextrose; glycerin; and phenol or dextrose alone.
 Polidocanol and sodium morrhuate, vascular sclerosants, have also been used to sclerose areas of high intratendinous blood flow associated with tendinopathies.